About the School

 The school is situated 8 miles south of Bristol between the villages of Chew Magna and Chew Stoke.
 It stands on a 30-acre site in open countryside overlooking Chew Valley Lake.
 The school buildings are surrounded by very pleasant grounds and landscaped gardens.
 There are extensive playing fields and tennis courts.
 We celebrated our 50th anniversary in 2008 (see pictures of our early days).

 The school buildings were largely completed in four stages and the school is now well equipped with specialist rooms for all subjects.
-ICT facilities are well developed and three new science labs are equipped with state of the art technology.
+Computing facilities are well developed and our Science and Design Technology suites are also equipped with state of the art technology.